TACC/containers_at_tacc/docs/containerize-your-code/docker_build.rst

 ===================

 Once the Dockerfile is written and we are satisfied that we have minimized the number of layers, the next step is to build an image.
-Building a docker image generally takes the form:
+Building a Docker image generally takes the form:

 .. code-block:: bash